 Develop the practical skills you need for a career in wildlife conservation.
 The course was developed in partnership with environmental organisations to ensure you’re skilled and employable in this rewarding area.
 It allows development of skills including the use of Geographical Information Systems (GIS) software, research skills and communication skills, with an optional laboratory-based module on conservation genetics.

-As a postgraduate researcher you will join an interdisciplinary group which is well-connected with industry and fellow research institutions worldwide.
-PhD candidates are encouraged to take an active role in the department's research community in areas currently spanning global change ecology, conservation and animal behaviour and welfare.
+As a postgraduate researcher you will join an interdisciplinary group, within the School of Life Sciences, which is well-connected with industry and fellow research institutions worldwide.
+PhD candidates are encouraged to take an active role in the School's research community in areas currently spanning global change ecology, conservation and animal behaviour and welfare.

 Pursue your research degree with an internationally known institute that works with influential partners, including government and industry.